dymurray/minipos-on-openshift/README.md

 $ oc new-project <project_name>
 ```

-# Step 2: Install `sbcli`
+# Step 2: Install `apb`
-In order to deploy MiniPoS, I recommend using a tool called `sbcli`. `sbcli` is a CLI tool that allows you to deploy Service Bundles/Ansible Playbook Bundles.
+In order to deploy MiniPoS, I recommend using a tool called `apb`. `sbcli` is a CLI tool that allows you to deploy Service Bundles/Ansible Playbook Bundles.
 It is a golang project, so I recommend installing via:
 ```
-$ go get -u github.com/automationbroker/sbcli
+$ go get -u github.com/automationbroker/apb
 ```

-We now need to configure `sbcli` to point to my DockerHub instance.
+We now need to configure `apb` to point to my DockerHub instance.
 To do this type:
 ```
-$ sbcli registry add --name dymurray --org dymurray
+$ apb registry add --name dymurray --org dymurray
-$ sbcli bundle list
+$ apb bundle list
 ..........<snip>..............
  BUNDLE               IMAGE                                          REGISTRY
  ---------------- -+- ------------------------------------------ -+- --------